Chapter 2. Before migrating

 • Gateways are better managed together with their corresponding workloads.

-Gateways may continue to be deployed onto nodes or namespaces independent of applications.
+Gateways might continue to be deployed onto nodes or namespaces independent of applications.
 For example, a centralized gateway node.
 Istio gateways also remain eligible to be deployed on OpenShift Container Platform infrastructure nodes.

 If you are using OpenShift Service Mesh 2.6, and have not migrated from ServiceMeshControlPlane defined gateways to gateway injection, then you must follow the OpenShift Service Mesh 2.x gateway migration procedure before you can move to OpenShift Service Mesh 3.